benjamin-pieczynski/age-distribution-analysis-star-clusters/README.md

 Star Cluster Age Distribution notebook for analysis of spiral structure in galaxies.
 This project makes use of the Legacy Extragalactic UV Survey data found here https://archive.stsci.edu/prepds/legus/dataproducts-public.html.
 You can learn more about the LEGUS project here https://legus.stsci.edu/.

 # About this project
 This project was a revisitation to my undergraduate research studying the mechnaism of spiral structure in galaxies using star cluster age distributions relative to the apparant spiral arms.
 During a graduate level galaxies class we were given a final project of our own choosing to showcase what we learned in the course.
-The code available here was the result of the project.
+The code available here was the result of this project.
+Essentially this project assigns star clusters to a spiral arm / structure to examine the age distribution.
+This can be used to study mechanisms of spiral formation such as wave-density theory.
 The summary of my findings for NGC1566 can be found in analysis_summary.
-Essentially this project assigns star clusters to a spiral arm / structure to examine the age distribution.
-This can be used to study mechanisms of spiral formation such as

 # How to use
 Most of the instruction is readily available within the code, but here is a general list of how to implement your own version of the project.